-There are a number of valid reasons that most research is not reproducible.
-Rapidly developing technologies and analytical tools, novel interdisciplinary approaches, unique ecological study systems, and increasingly complex data sets and research questions hinder reproducibility, as does pressure on scientists to publish novel research quickly in high-impact journals.
+There are a number of reasons that most research is not reproducible.
+Rapidly developing tech-nologies and analytical tools, novel interdisciplinary approaches, unique ecological study systems, and increasingly complex data sets and research questions hinder reproducibility, as does pressure on scientists to publish novel research quickly.
 This multitude of barriers can be simplified into four primary themes: (1) complexity, (2) technological change, (3) human error, and (4) concerns over intellectual property rights.
-Each of these concerns can contribute to making research less reproducible, and all are valid to some degree.
-But each of these factors can also be addressed easily via well-developed tools, protocols, and institutional norms concerning reproducible research.
+Each of these concerns can contribute to making research less reproducible and can be valid in some scenarios.
+However, each of these factors can also be ad-dressed easily via well-developed tools, protocols, and institutional norms concerning reproducible research.

 Complexity. - Science is difficult, and scientific research requires specialized (and often proprietary) knowledge and tools that may not be available to everyone who would like to reproduce research.
 For example, analyses of genomic data require researchers to possess a vast base of knowledge about statistical methodologies and the molecular architecture of DNA, and genomic analyses are therefore difficult to reproduce for those with limited knowledge of the subject.
 Some analyses may require high-performance computing clusters that use several different programming languages and software packages, or that are designed for specific hardware configurations.
 Other analyses may be performed using proprietary software programs such as SAS statistical software (SAS Institute Inc., Cary, NC, USA) or ArcGIS (Esri, Redlands, CA, USA) that require expensive software licenses.
 Lack of knowledge, lack of institutional infrastructure, and lack of funding all make research less reproducible.
-However, these issues can be mitigated fairly easily.
+However, most of these issues can be mitigated fairly easily.

 Researchers can cite primers on complex subjects or analyses to reduce knowledge barriers.
 They can also thoroughly annotate analytical code with comments explaining each step in an analysis, or provide extensive documentation on research software.
 Using open software (when possible) makes research more accessible for other researchers as well.

 Technological change. - Hardware and software both change over time, and they often change quickly.
 When old tools become obsolete, research becomes less reproducible.
 For example, reproducing research performed in 1960 using that era's computational tools would require a completely new set of tools today.
 Even research performed just a few years ago may have been conducted using software that is no longer available or is incompatible with other software that has since been updated.
-One minor update in a piece of software used in one minor analysis in an analytical workflow can render an entire project less reproducible, even if researchers follow best practices.
+One minor update in a piece of software used in one minor analysis in an analytical workflow can render an entire project less reproducible.
 However, this too can be mitigated by using established tools in reproducible research.
 Careful documentation of versions of software used in analyses is a baseline requirement that anyone can meet.
 There are also more advanced tools that can help overcome such challenges in making research reproducible, including software containers, which are described in further detail below.

-Human error. - Though fraudulent research is often cited as reason to make research more reproducible (e.g., is often difficult to reproduce.
+Human error. - Though fraudulent research is often cited as reason to make research more reproducible (e.g., Ioannidis 2005; Laine et al. 2007; Crocker and Cooper 2011), many more innocent reasons exist as to why research is often difficult to reproduce (e.g., Elliott 2014).
 People forget small details of how they performed analyses.
 They fail to describe data collection protocols or analyses completely despite their best efforts and multiple reviewers checking their work.

-Crocker and Cooper 2011; loannidis 2005; Laine et al. 2007), many more innocent reasons exist as to why research complete.
+They perform sloppy analyses because they just want to be done with a project that feels like it is taking forever to complete.
 Science is performed by fallible humans, and a wide variety of common events can render research less reproducible.